Ja-sonny/Thematic-Maps-of-COVID-19-in-US/README.md

 # Thematic Maps of COVID-19 in US
 For this lab we were able to navigate through the introductory skills of Mapbox library in Javascript.
 With the Mapbox library, I was able to create two maps.
 One is a 2020 Covid-19 case count by county proportional symbols map and the other is a 2020 Covid-19 rates by county choropleth map.
+Both maps are accessible with different features.
+If the user hovers his mouse over a county on the Choropleth Map, the details regarding the county is shown in the top right corner.
+For the Proportional Symbols Map, if the user clicks on the county, a popup will show the details regarding the Covid-19 case count and county name.

 # Maps
 ## 2020 Covid-19 Case Rate by County in US Choropleth Map